dehurtado/data-science-challenge-01/README.md

 * Datasets can be found [here](https://github.com/dehurtado/data-science-challenge-01/blob/main/SmO2-datasets-ICI.zip).
 Datasets provided should be treated as confidential, and should not be distributed.
 * Time reformatting: Raw data comes with time stamps.
 Transform them to seconds and only consider the column with SmO2 data.
 * Remove outliers: Some datasets contain abnormal data points (outliers) that are due to errors in the signal acqusition.
 No abrupt changes are expected to occur during the time evolution.
 Filter data to remove outliers.
-* Slice dataset: For the purpose of this challenge we are only interested in decaying signals, and we neglect the datapoints in the recovery stage.
+* Slice dataset: For the purpose of this challenge we are only interested in decaying signals, and we neglect the datapoints in the recovery stage (noted in gray shadow in the figure).
 For all datasets, detect the minimum value in SmO2 and only consider data up until that point for the analysis

 2. Regression analysis
 * Implement a segmented regression function: datasets are expected to follow a piecewise-linear (2-segment) trend.
-Create a function that solves the 2-segment regression as detailed in this [link](https://en.wikipedia.org/wiki/Segmented_regression)
+To this end, you have to write a function that solves the 2-segment regression.
+For more info baout segmented regression, see this [link](https://en.wikipedia.org/wiki/Segmented_regression)
 * The function should return the fitted model constants ($A_1,K_1,A_2,K_2,BP$) and the two correlation coefficients $R_1^2,R_2^2$.
 Validate your function using a synthetic problem where model constants are known a priori, and a synthetic dataset is created from this regression plus noise (Gaussian)
 * Analyze datasets: using the 2-segment regression function, determine the breakpoints (BP) and correlation coefficients $R_1^2,R_2^2$ for each of the datasets provided.